-The main square of the village is curiously higher than the rest of the town.
-A white pyramid is visible between the houses that stand out at the top of the village, which, historically, has always served as a signal for ships.
+The main square of the village is higher than the rest of the town.
+Among the houses that stand on top of the village a white pyramid is visible, which, historically, has always had the function to signal the ships.

 The first historical testimonies on Manarola belong to the second half of the thirteenth century, linked to the events of the Fieschi di Lavagna family.
 Passed under the dominion of Genoa, the town experienced a progressive development, becoming one of the major producers of oil and wine.

 It is to this agricultural vocation that Manarola probably owes the origin of its name: derived from a dialectal Manaraea, it dates back to an ancient magna Roea, that is to say magna rota, or ‘big wheel’ from a water mill.

 Today this town is known not only for its beauty, but also for the wines that are produced in the surrounding area, such as “sciacchetrà”.

 From the Manarola railway station it is possible to take the via dell’amore, the scenic path to reach Riomaggiore .

 Manarola is a very popular destination for tourists from all over the world but it is not very big.
 Even if over the years the choice of solutions for staying in this splendid village has expanded a lot, still today it cannot be said that there is an abundance of places to sleep.